netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-video-script.md

 So, I hope that has been a useful overview of how populate IPAM data using the Ansible Galaxy collection for NetBox.
 Without diving too deep into Ansible (this a netbox course after all) I hope you can see how easy it is to get started with Ansible and also how it can be integrated with NetBox.

-This kind of integration opens up so many possibilities for what you can do with NetBox as yuo single source of truth for your network automation efforts - and will be using Ansible again in later modules of this course.
+This kind of integration opens up so many possibilities for what you can do with NetBox as your single source of truth for your network automation efforts - and we will be using Ansible again in later modules of this course.

 So once again, thanks for watching!